The cost of cyber liability insurance vs the cost of cyber crime

 - 90 lawsuits were filed against Target by both customers and banks for negligence

 - $61 million was spent in February 2014 alone responding to breach

 - Customer response operation set up with a promise that customers would not have to pay for any fraudulent charges that were the result of the breach

 - Profit dropped 46% from the same quarter of the previous year

 It’s not just the major companies like those recently hacked including Target, LinkedIn, eHarmony, Dropbox and Yahoo that should be concerned about cyber liability.
 Claims against smaller companies can be just as devastating.
 Reports published by US based privacy researcher, the Ponemon institute, estimated that the average claim against both private sector and non-profit companies totaled $5.4 million USD.
 A report from the US Secret Service and Verizon Communications found that over 72% of data breaches affected small to medium sized businesses.
 What many smaller businesses are failing to realise is that they are rarely covered for cyber liability under their traditional insurance policies.
 Most insurers exclude cyber liability from insurance policies and others will only provide cover in certain situations.
 Cases have shown that many CEOs only discover their lack of cover after a claim and the damage is done.

 A report from Chubb security in 2012 showed that 20% of companies experienced a cyber security issue in the previous 12 months, yet 65% of the public companies surveyed had not purchased cyber cover.
 Many are pointing to a general lack of awareness from CEOs about the risks associated with cyber security and the belief that cover is too expensive as an explanation for such widespread underinsurance.
-When you consider the average cost of a breach to a small business exceeds $5 million dollars, a couple of extra hundred dollars in insurance premiums may not seem so bad.Back to top
+When you consider the fact that the average cost of a breach to a small business exceeds $5 million dollars, a couple of extra hundred dollars in insurance premiums may not seem so bad.Back to top